jaclu/spd/README.md

 ### bin/deploy-ish

-Restores an iSH env to be setup according to your preferences
+Restores an iSH env to be setup according to your configurations

 ### bin/apk-leaves